 In addition to granting loans, the Loan Fund also issues an investment vehicle in the form of a certificate.
+Each investor receives a Certificate of Participation from the Loan Fund certifying that the named investor has made an investment of a specific amount in the Loan Fund.
+The minimum investment is $1,000.00.
 The certificate can be redeemed on sixty days’ notice.
 The Loan Board may increase or reduce rates with sixty days’ notice.
 The current certificate rate is 2.25 %.

 The Loan board meets quarterly, on the fourth Wednesday of January, April, July and October.
 The loans have the following favorable terms; interest rate of 4.25%, no closing costs, simple loan documentation, borrow as little as $10,000 or up to $750,000.
 There is a ten (10) year amortization period for loans greater than $50,000, up to $500,000 and a fifteen (15) year amortization for loans greater than $500,000 up to $750,000.
 All loans under $50,000 are amortized over a five (5) year period.